vehiculum-berlin/.github/PULL_REQUEST_TEMPLATE.md

 # Any other Comments?

-_Remove this section if no furhter comments exist_
+_Remove this section if no further comments exist_